pyfsi/coconut/examples/turek_fluent2d_abaqus2d/turek_fluent2d_abaqus2d.md

 To exchange information between the solvers on the fluid-structure interface, the use of mappers is required.
 In the structure solver wrapper, a linear interpolation mapper is used to interpolate in the x- and y-direction from and to the coupled solver.
-When the case is run, a bounding box warning for the right most face of the flag appears.
-This is normal.
-The reason is that the distance between the load points in Abaqus and the face centers in Fluent is large compared to the overall dimension of this face, due to the coarse resolution: only 3 cells in the flow mesh and 3 elements in structure mesh.

 ## References
 <a id="1">[1]</a>